Boeing/config-file-validator/index.md

     	Subdirectories to exclude when searching for configuration files -exclude-file-types string
-    	A comma separated list of file types to ignore -reporter string
+    	A comma separated list of file types to ignore -output string
+        Destination to a file to output results -groupby string
+        Group the output by filetype, pass-fail, or directory.
+Supported Reporters are Standard and JSON -reporter string
     	Format of the printed report.
 Options are standard and json (default "standard") -version